ihawp/machine-learning/README.md

 # Machine Learning with C++

-I am about to start the chapter on Linear Regression in Foundations of Math 12 and so I thought I would apply that knowledge and try to learn about linear regression models.
+I am about to start the chapter on Regression Analysis in Foundations of Math 12 and so I thought I would apply that knowledge and try to learn about linear regression models.

 Currently the code in main.cpp is from the mlpack examples page for the LinearRegression class.